The Immune System

 Something is off.
 You see three Jesse James wannabes in cowboy hats and spurs, and they're yelling at you to get down on the floor.
 The bank teller, also wearing a sweet cowboy hat (wait, when are we again?), pulls out a revolver and foils the robbers' plan.
 The snazzy jacket is saved.

-is the million dollar word—makes its way into the body, a group of cells recognize the oddball in the ski mask and attacks it.
-Maybe it's not a six-shooter, but the immune system is killing the pathogens to keep all things internal happy and healthy.
+With just a few minor tweaks, this foiled bank heist could be the drama that takes place within our body's immune system.
+Basically, when an intruder—pathogen is the million dollar word—makes its way into the body, a group of cells recognize the oddball in the ski mask and attacks it.
+Maybe not with a six-shooter, but the immune system is killing the pathogens to keep all things inside you happy and healthy.

-, and this is the place where all immune cells are born as stem cells.
-Some stay here to develop, while others travel to distant lands, like the thymus, which is located directly under an animal's breastbone.
-Each animal also has a spleen and lymph nodes (located in the neck, armpit, abdomen, and groin) where immune cells congregate to combat incoming pathogens.
+Regardless of where the immune cells originate, some of them will stay home to develop, while others travel to distant lands, like the thymus, which is located directly under the breast bone in mammals.
+Each animal also has a spleen and lymph nodes (located in the neck, armpit, abdomen, and groin for mammals) where immune cells congregate to combat incoming pathogens.
 Think of them as military bases where the army can gear up before going into battle.

+From here on out, we’ll just be talking about mammals, to cut down on the number of awkward asides.
 Mammals have two types of immune systems to keep them going:

 - The innate immune system provides a general defense strategy for combating and keeping out pathogens.